This time of change that we are living through is calling on us to develop a new approach to leading ourselves and other people.

 You can buy the book here and the workbook here.

-(And remember: you don’t learn to swim just by reading about swimming, you also have to do the practice.)
+(And remember: you can’t learn to swim just by reading about swimming, you also have to do the practice.)

 Photo By woodleywonderworks via StockPholio.net